rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 # Summary

 introduce ```use mod ...;``` as a fused module import and namespace 'use', using relative module paths, which are also relative filename paths.

-Exploit the coherence between the module heirarchy and the filesystem directory heirarchy - but *assume* this coherence, instead of manually creating it with 'mod.rs' files
+This system exploits the coherence between the module heirarchy and the filesystem directory tree - but it *assumes* this coherence, instead of relying on the user to manually create it with 'mod.rs' files.
+So the information of 'bringing things into scope' should be enough to specify what to load.